DIAMOND COLOR CHART & GUIDE

 These diamonds are faint yellow.
 Diamonds in this range show very faint yellow color face-up and face-down.
 When they are mounted, small stones look colorless, but large ones show yellow tint.

-HOW DOES ‘DIAMOND COLOUR’ AFFECT THE PRICE OF A DIAMOND?
+HOW DOES ‘DIAMOND COLOR’ AFFECT THE PRICE OF A DIAMOND?

 The difference between two color grades of diamonds on the GIA D-to-Z scale can have a big impact on price.
 D and E

 grade diamonds will have the biggest jump in prices.
-For example: A 1.00-ct.
-D-Flawless diamond can cost a lot more than an E-color diamond of the same size and clarity.
+For example, A 1.00-ct.
+D-Flawless diamond can cost much more than an E-color diamond of the same size and clarity.
 In addition to their rarity, diamonds with less body color will reflect more true color, increasing the appearance of shine and brilliance.

 Top gemological laboratories can distinguish diamonds on the basis of their diamond type, which is an important step in